dbaber/TicTacToe/design/API.md

 }
 ```

-In the above example 'Ben' is using the 'Y' marker and is going second because 'Dan' chose the 'X' marker and to go
+In the above example 'Ben' is using the 'O' marker and is going second because 'Dan' chose the 'X' marker and to go
 first when he created the game.
 Also note that each player now has a player id which we will use later to validate
 moves along with the game authorization code.